 All right, let us begin!
 First, you ought to know a little about this wicked sorcerer and his mirror.
 In that mirror, everything turned hideous and frightening, and, if someone smiled at their own reflection, the only thing that could be seen was a sinister Cheshire-Cat grin.
 When people looked into the sorcerer's mirror, they said: "Ewww, how ugly and how wretched everything is!
 It does not pay at all to be kind..."

 One day, the mirror shattered.
 The shards flew over the whole wide world and lodged in human eyes, where they warped the sight of their victims.
 But no one could even feel that they had got such a shard in one eye, since the shards were so tiny.
 All they could notice was that the world around them had turned so hideous and filthy...
 Several shards lodged within people's hearts, that instantly froze to ice.
-Nevermore could anyone feel any hope or joy.
+Nevermore could anyone feel any hope or joy or love.

 In those days, there lived two children, each one in a garret, their windows opposite one another, high above their bustling street.
 They had the custom of waving at each other across the street.
 Outside the windows, upon the sills, there were two large planter boxes, where, for three quarters of the year, roses bloomed and sweetpeas entwined, and, since their respective homes were so close to one another, the children frequently climbed over and across these boxes, like a suspended bridge, whenever the girl visited the boy's place or vice versa.
 Her name was Gerda, and his name was Kai.